Elder abuse

-Elder abuse (also called "elder mistreatment", "senior abuse", "abuse in later life", "abuse of older adults", "abuse of older women", and "abuse of older men") is "a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person."
-This definition has been adopted by of the World Health Organization (WHO) from a definition put forward by Hourglass (formerly Action on Elder Abuse) in the UK.
+Elder abuse is the mistreatment, neglect, exploitation, or manipulation of old people.
+This definition has been adopted by the World Health Organization (WHO) from a definition put forward by Hourglass (formerly Action on Elder Abuse) in the UK.
 Laws protecting the elderly from abuse are similar to and related to laws protecting dependent adults from abuse.

-It includes harms by people, the older person knows, or has a relationship with, such as a spouse, partner, or family member; a friend or neighbor; or people that the older person relies on for services.
+Elder abuse includes harms by people an older person knows or has a relationship with, such as a spouse, partner, or family member, a friend or neighbor, or people an older person relies on for services.
 Many forms of elder abuse are recognized as types of domestic violence or family violence since they are committed by family members.
-Paid caregivers have also been known to prey on their elderly patients.
+Paid caregivers have also been known to prey on elderly patients.

-While a variety of circumstances are considered elder abuse, it does not include general criminal activities against older persons, such as home break-ins, "muggings" in the street, or "distraction burglary," where a stranger distracts an older person at the doorstep while another person enters the property to steal.
+While a variety of circumstances are considered elder abuse, it does not include general criminal activities against older persons, such as home break-ins, robbery or muggings in the street, or "distraction burglary," where a stranger distracts an older person at the doorstep while another person enters the property to steal.

-The abuse of elders by caregivers is a worldwide issue.
+Over the years, government agencies and community professional groups worldwide have specified elder abuse as a social problem.
 In 2002, WHO brought international attention to the issue of elder abuse.
-Over the years, government agencies and community professional groups, worldwide, have specified elder abuse as a social problem.
-In 2006, the International Network for Prevention of Elder Abuse (INPEA) designated June 15 as World Elder Abuse Awareness Day (WEAAD), and an increasing number of events are held across the globe on this day to raise awareness of elder abuse and highlight ways to challenge such abuse.
+In 2006, the International Network for Prevention of Elder Abuse (INPEA) designated June 15 as World Elder Abuse Awareness Day (WEAAD).
+An increasing number of events are held across the globe on this day to raise awareness of elder abuse and highlight ways to challenge it.

 Types

-Although there are common themes of elder abuse across nations, there are also unique manifestations based upon history, culture, economic strength, and societal perceptions of older people within nations themselves.
-The fundamental common denominator is the use of power and control by one individual to affect the well-being and status of another older individual.
+In essence, elder abuse involves the use of power and control to harm the well-being and status of an older person.
+Although there are common themes of elder abuse across nations, elder abuse differs within nations according to the history, culture, and economic strength of older people, as well as the way older people are perceived.

-There are several types of abuse of older people that are generally recognized as being elder abuse, including:
+Several types of elder abuse are generally recognized, including: